 All applicants for a UK visa, including Australians, must now have a finger scan and a digital photograph taken as part of the visa application process.
-Please note that the majority of Australian citizens who visit the UK each year for a holiday or business trip do not require a UK visa, and are therefore not affected by this change.
+Please note that the majority of Australian citizens who visit the UK each year for a holiday or business trip do not require a UK visa, and are therefore not affected by this policy.
 Applicants for a UK visa need to complete an application online.
-You will then have to make an online appointment to visit a British Consulate so they can take a scan of your fingers and a digital photograph.
+You will then have to make an online appointment to visit a British Consulate so they can take a scan of your fingerprint and a digital photograph.

-People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
+People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.
 Information on carrying money directly to or from another country outside the EU can be found on the HM Revenue and Customs website.